 Frequently Asked Questions

 How will the technician benefit from becoming credentialed in the AVTAA?

 How do I become a member?

-Becoming a member requires a lot of hard but rewarding work.
-You will be required to submit your qualifications to the credentials committee.
-You must be a legally credentialed veterinary technician (veterinary nurse) in order to be eligible to apply.
-A credentialed technician is a person who legally holds an active license to practice as a veterinary technician in some state or province.
+Becoming a member requires a lot of self-motivated hard but rewarding work.
+You must be a credentialed veterinary technician (veterinary nurse) in order to be eligible to apply.
+A credentialed technician is a person who holds an active license to practice as a veterinary technician in some state or province.
 In the USA, this requires passing both the VTNE (excluding CA prior to 2014) and state examinations (if applicable).
 International applicants must meet specific requirements set forth by each country.
 The first step is completing the pre-application process.
 This will verify your work experience and credentials.
 If approval is granted you are eligible to submit a complete application at the end of the year.
 The complete application requires you to maintain a case log for the year immediately prior to submission.
 In addition you will need to show proof of continuing education in anesthesia, documentary evidence of advanced competence in veterinary anesthesia skills and author four case reports that detail your advanced anesthesia knowledge and skill.
 If your complete application is accepted, you will then be eligible to sit for the certifying examination.
 Passing the exam will earn you the VTS (Anesthesia & Analgesia) title.

 What should I know about the application process?